jwargodeloitte/intensive-final-project/README.md

 ## Statistical Communication
 ### Recommendation 1

+During our analysis of director evaluation, when comparing the ratio of fresh to rotten ratings there was huge variety when it came to that proportion.
+The max was 99 and the minimum was  about 0.05.
+From this analysis we can tell that Ava DuVernay who scored 99 is a highly favored director by the masses.
+To further demonstrate Ava DuVernay positive outlook, we looked just at the fresh votes.
+She was in the top 1.2% of most fresh votes received.

 <img src="/Figures/director_vs_fresh.png" width=50% height=50%>

 <img src="/Figures/Director_vs_TotalNumberFreshReviews.png" width=50% height=50%>

 ### Recommendation 2

+When trying to select which actors and actresses should be cast out of the masses our first form of evaluation was looking at which had the most reviews.
+The more reviews the more popularity.
+Once finding the top 10 actors with most reviews, we averaged all the rating they ever received then sorted from greatest to least.
+It is no surprise Robert Downey Jr., Chris Evans, Amy Adams, and Rachel McAdams were on this list all scoring over 7/10 in ratings.

 <img src="/Figures/cast_counts_hist.png" width=50% height=50%>